 MEETING WITH LEGISLATORS

 Phone calls and emails are important, but nothing beats a face-to-face meeting with key legislative players.
 To set up effective meetings with legislators, it is key to prepare for the meeting and follow up afterwards.
-Legislators are more likely to take meetings with people who live in their district.
-Be sure and let them know if you are their constituent.

 LOGISTICS